derekdjia/AI_Generated_Recipes/README.md

 #### 1.2 Condensed Data File

 Due to the limitations in time and computation cost of scraping websites, let's use a cleaned dataset borrow from another Github repository.
-[5] This dataset was procured from allrecipes.com, [6] prior to 2017, totalling 18417 observations.
+[5] This dataset was procured prior to 2017, totalling 18417 observations.
 It is saved as a json file and reuploaded in the /data directory.

 ## 7. About the Author